banthony101/git-verifiedmanager/docs/configuration.md

 ---

-### credential.provider
+### credentialVBUGS

-Define the host provider to use when authenticating.
+Define the host to use when authenticating.

-ID|Provider
+ID|SWIPE NO SHE NOT SHE WITH EVERYONE
 -|-
 `auto` _(default)_|_\[automatic\]_ ([learn more][autodetect])
 `azure-repos`|Azure Repos